 Clients end up being held hostage if a development project begins without a clear design roadmap.

 Using a fixed-cost design projects reduces client risk and costs

-We understand that budgets matter, so we’re saying “pay more and you’ll get a better app”.
+We understand that budgets matter, so we’re not saying “pay more and you’ll get a better app”.
 Instead, we help clients contain their budgets by doing a fixed design project first.